hyperstack-org/hyperstack/DOCS.md

 In designing Hyperloop's Isomorphic Operations (which would run on the client and the server), we decided to borrow from the best of both architectures and let Operations work in either way.
 The decision as to adopt the dispatching or stepping based model is left down to the programmer as determined by their preference or the needs of their application.

-## Operations as an API - ServerOps
+## ServerOps can be used to replace boiler-plate APIs

 Some Operations simply do not make sense to run on the client as the resources they depend on may not be available on the client.
 For example, consider an Operation that needs to send an email - there is no mailer on the client so the Operation has to execute from the server.